molebox/gatsby-theme-pocket/packages/gatsby-theme-pocket-setup/README.md

 ## Setup

-`yarn add gatsby-theme-pocket-setup` then run `pocket-setup` from the command line.
+`yarn add @hungrybearstudio/gatsby-theme-pocket-setup` then run `pocket-setup` from the command line.

 You will be asked to visit a url, once there you will be asked to authorize your pocket app.
-You will then be given an access token which you should save for use in `gatsby-theme-pocket-setup`
+You will then be given an access token which you should save for use in `gatsby-theme-pocket`

 ## Authors